erik/htmlize/README.md

  and find yourself needing to generate valid HTML.
 How often does this happen to you? _*Far too often.*_

 Worry no more!
-With htmlize, you can generate perfectly HTML, right from C!
+With htmlize, you can generate perfectly awesome HTML, right from C!